 What surprised us most in our search for the perfect pillow insert is how wonderful wool pillows feel.
 Unlike down and polyester inserts they hold their shape over time and don’t loose their loft.

-We specifically source our wool pillow inserts from CeCe’s Wool a small company in upstate New York that is dedicated to producing environmental and animal friendly wool products.
-Owner Cecelia Tkaczyk works with local farmers to produce the absolute best wool product and always have sustainability and ethical practices in mind.
+Our wool pillow inserts are sourced from a family farm in upstate New York that is dedicated to producing environmental and animal friendly wool products.
+The owner works with local farmers to produce the absolute best wool product and always have sustainability and ethical practices in mind.
 The pillows themselves are crafted locally at Herkimer Industries which provides work opportunities for people with developmental disabilities.
 A look at this wonderful video and you can see why we were sold with this pillow option.

-Any of Linda Cabot Design’s decorative pillow covers can be purchased with beautiful CeCe’s wool inserts.
-Looking to buy just he pillow insert?
-Email us at firstname.lastname@example.org for cost and sizing information.
+Any of Linda Cabot Design’s decorative pillow covers can be purchased with beautiful wool inserts.
+Email us at email@example.com for questions and inquiries.